History of the Jews in Austria: The First Republic and Austrofascism (1918–1934 / 1934–1938)

-Austria during the First Republic (1919–34) was strongly influenced by Jews.
-Many of the leading heads of the Social Democratic Party of Austria and especially the leaders of the Austromarxism were assimilated Jews, for example Victor Adler, Otto Bauer, Gustav Eckstein, Julius Deutsch and also the reformer of the school system in Vienna, Hugo Breitner.
+Austria was strongly influenced by Jews during its First Republic (1919–34).
+Many of the leading heads of the Social Democratic Party of Austria and especially the leaders of the Austromarxism were assimilated Jews; for example, Victor Adler, Otto Bauer, Gustav Eckstein, Julius Deutsch, and Vienna school system reformer Hugo Breitner.

 Due to the Social Democratic Party being the only party in Austria that accepted Jews as members and also in leading positions, several Jewish parties that were founded after 1918 in Vienna, where about 10% of the population was Jewish, had no chance of gaining bigger parts of the Jewish population.

-Districts with high Jewish population rates, such as Leopoldstadt in Vienna, the only districts where Jews formed about half of the population, and the neighbouring districts Alsergrund and Brigittenau, where up to a third of the population was Jewish, had usually higher percentage rates of voters for the Social Democratic Party than classical "worker"-districts.
+Districts with high Jewish population rates, such as Leopoldstadt in Vienna, the only districts where Jews formed about half of the population, and the neighbouring districts Alsergrund and Brigittenau, where up to a third of the population was Jewish, had usually higher percentage rates of voters for the Social Democratic Party than classical "worker" districts.